ProjectAdam95/ReadMe-Generator101/ReadMe.md

 README-GENERATOR/
 │
-├── node_modules/         # Directory for npm packages
-├── photos                # Photos of the functionality and final result ├── src/                  # Source directory for project files │   ├── generateMarkdown.js
+├── node_modules/         # Directory for npm packages ( .ignore so its not visible on the repository) ├── photos                # Photos of the functionality and final result ├── src/                  # Source directory for project files │   ├── generateMarkdown.js
 │   └── index.js
 │
-├── .gitignore            # Git ignore file
+├── .gitignore            # Git ignore file (node_modules and .DS_store are in here)
 ├── package-lock.json     # Automatically generated for tracking exact dependency versions ├── package.json          # Configuration file for npm
 ├── README.md             # Project README file